University of Johannesburg: Athletics, sport, arts and culture

 The University of Johannesburg has an arts centre, comprising a 436-seat theatre, an art gallery and rehearsal studios where the UJ Arts Academy rehearses.
-This academy consists of the University of Johannesburg Choir (conducted by Renette Bouwer and Sidumo Jacobs), the UJ Drama Company, the UJ Dance Company and the UJ Song and Dance Company.
+This academy consists of the University of Johannesburg Choir (conducted by Sizwe Mondlane), the UJ Drama Company, the UJ Dance Company and the UJ Song and Dance Company.

 People

 Students

-UJ enrolled 43,630 undergraduates and 6,280 graduate students in 2011.
-Women constituted 55 percent of the total student headcount.
+UJ enrolled 41,628 undergraduates (~82%) and 9,080 postgraduate (~18%) students in 2018.